 11.11.2.3 Key derivation with FILS authentication

 Key derivation with FILS Authentication uses the KDF from 11.6.1.7.2 (Key derivation function (KDF)) to keys for a PMKSA a Pairwise Master Key (PMK) and a PTKSA-a key confirmation key (KCK), a key encryption key (KEK), and a temporal key (TK).
 In both cases, when the AKM used is 00-0F-AC:<ANA-1> the hash algorithm used for the KDF shall be SHA256 and when the AKM used is 00-0F-AC:<ANA-2> the hash algorithm used for the KDF shall be SHA384.

+When using PMKSA caching, a new PMKSA is not created.
+Instead, the PMKSA used for PMKSA caching remains and continues to be identified by the appropriate PMKID.
+Regardless of whether PMKSA caching is used or not, a PTKSA shall be generated with each FILS authentication exchange.

+11.11.2.3.1 PMK key derivation with FILS authentication

-For PMKSA generation, the inputs to the KDF are a string of zeros whose length is equal to the block size of the hash algorithm used for the KDF, a constant label, the EAP-RP secret result if shared key authentication is being used, and, the Diffie-Hellman shared secret, ss, if PFS is being used or public key authentication is being used.
+For PMKSA generation, the inputs to the KDF are a concatentation of the two nonces, NSTA and NAP, in that order, a constant label, the EAP-RP secret result if shared key authentication is being used, and, the Diffie-Hellman shared secret, ss, if PFS is being used or public key authentication is being used.
 The KDF produces a PMK and a PMKID which is used to uniquely identify the PMKSA.
 The length of the PMK shall be 256 bits, and the length of the PMKID shall be 128 bits:

-PMKID | PMK = KDF-384(<zero>, "FILS PMKSA Derivation", [rMSK][ss])
+PMKID | PMK = KDF-384(NSTA | NAP, "FILS PMKSA Derivation", [rMSK |][ss])

 Where:

-<zero> is a string of zeros of length 256 or a length of 384, depending on the AKM used
+Brackets indicate optional data

 rMSK is the output of the EAP-RP exchange if shared key authentication was used

 ss is the result of the Diffie-Hellman exchange if public key authentication was used or if PFS was used with shared key authentication